microsoft/vscode-docs/docs/remote/troubleshooting.md

 **Ensure the remote machine has internet access**

-The remote machine must have internet access to be able to download the VS Code Server and extensions from the marketplace.
+The remote machine must have internet access to be able to download the VS Code Server and extensions from the Marketplace.

 **Set HTTP_PROXY / HTTPS_PROXY on the remote host**